Farfetch/kafkaflow/website/docs/guides/global-events.md

 ## Message Produce Started Event {#message-produce-started-event}

-The Message Produce Started Event is triggered when a message production process begins.
+The Message Produce Started Event is triggered when the message production process begins.
 It provides an opportunity to perform tasks or gather information before the message is sent.

 ```csharp
 services.AddKafka(